 It would also be useful to have details of any repeat medications you are being prescribed by your current GP.

 Registration Form Downloads

-- PROXY Application Child over 13 and under 16
+- PROXY Application online access Child Over 11 and under 16

-- CONSENT form for over 13 and under 16
+- CONSENT form over 11 and under 16 TMC

 - Carer’s Form – If you require a carer please fill in this form allowing them to discuss your medical care